ubrant/documents-format/README.md

 # Documentation Format

-In this format (*UBD*), documentation is required to be written in *pure text files* with *special text elements / tags*, so as to enforce uniformity, auto generation of HTML, and later application of themes throughout the scope of documentation.
-Described format in following text is deemed enough (for now) to produce valid documentation pages.
-Efforts shall be made that further improvements in format would not disrupt existing documentation files.
+In this format (*UBD*), documentation is written in *pure text files* with *special text elements or tags*, so as to convey tone, enforce uniformity, auto generation of HTML pages, and applying uniform themes throughout the documentation.

+Described format in the following text is deemed enough for the timebeing, to produce valid documentation.
+However, efforts shall be made that further improvements in the format would not disrupt the existing documentation files.

-Files can be placed under any directory structure within single parent directory.
-For easy management, supporting files can be kept along-side documentation.
-Thereby, auto-segregation of documentation files from others requires that documentation files be identified with *.ubd* extension (for example: *summary.ubd*).
+Files can be placed under any directory structure within a single parent directory.
+Additionally, for the sake of easy management, supporting files can be kept along-side the documentation.
+Thereby, auto-segregation of the documentation files from others requires that the documentation files should be identified with *.ubd* extension like, *summary.ubd*.